mike10004/git-multi-bundler/README.md

     https://bitbucket.org/atlassian_tutorial/helloworld.git
     https://github.com/Microsoft/api-guidelines.git

-This is not tested with URLs that are not HTTPS URLs, but the URL is passed as an argument to `git clone`, so in theory a `git@github.com:username/repo.git` URL *should* work.
+There's currently a prohibition against URLs without HTTPS scheme, meaning no git@github.com (scheme-less) or HTTP (insecure) URLs.
+The URL is passed as an argument to `git clone`, so in theory a `git@github.com:username/repo.git` URL could work.
+URLs with scheme HTTP are disallowed for security reasons, but also could work in theory.

 The program ignores repositories where cloning fails, unless it fails for all of them, in which case it exits with a nonzero exit code.
 A common cause of